FIVE MOST SURPRISING FINDS

 The Acting White Accusation

-Signithia Fordham and John Ogbu, in their landmark 1986 study of a predominantly Black high school in Washington, D.C., documented something that every Black student who has ever carried a book home from school already knew: that academic achievement, in certain Black social environments, is treated as a form of racial betrayal (Fordham & Ogbu, The Urban Review, 1986).
+Signithia Fordham and John Ogbu, in their landmark 1986 study of a mostly Black high school in Washington, D.C., documented something that every Black student who has ever carried a book home already knew.
+Academic achievement, in certain Black social settings, is treated as a form of racial betrayal (Fordham & Ogbu, The Urban Review, 1986).

-Students who studied, who spoke standard English, who expressed interest in subjects coded as “white” — science, classical music, chess — were accused of “acting white” and subjected to social sanctions ranging from mockery to ostracism to violence.
+Students who studied, who spoke standard English, who showed interest in subjects coded as “white” — science, classical music, chess — were accused of “acting white.”
+They faced social penalties ranging from mockery to exclusion to violence.

 The “Acting White” Penalty by School Type